 I love the anticipation, the planning, packing, new travel gear, and the frustration of traveling.
 Over the years, I have dealt with ordeals like delays, rain, flooding, a bomb threat while on a train, being on a train that hit a not-so-bright individual, and death on a train (not my own).
 I also dealt with having to change planes because of a bad wheel.

 Travel troubles are not always fun but can lead to great stories later.
 However, most of my trips have been relatively stress-free and have gone without a hitch.

 Travel has made me more flexible, understanding, and less depressed and helped shape my expectations and be more realistic with my wants.
 Try and have the best trip you can, no matter what happens.

 A Challange To You

-If you create an experience, you will carry those in your mind and heart forever.
+If you create an experience, you will forever carry it in your mind and heart.
 When I hear songs like Till Kingdom Come, it draws me back to walking the streets of San Fransico, and if you add the smell of Faboloso, I am carried back to walking through the French Quarter of New Orleans in the morning.